Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 - Decreased audit fees

 - No employee overtime costs

-- Detect thefts in a timelier manner
+- Detection of thefts in a timelier manner

 Cycle Counting Challenges and Risks

 Even the most organized of companies can have problems with inventory cycle counting.
 It’s easy to introduce inventory errors when dealing with multiple locations, paperwork lags and outstanding transactions.
-You can introduce false variances if you do not update the count in real-time.
+You can introduce false variances if you do not update the count in real time.
 Therefore, define your process, track your inventory accuracy and aspire to a high degree of accuracy.

 How to Increase Accuracy in Cycle Counting